evidentlyai/evidently/docs/book/README.md

 Evidently helps evaluate and test data and ML model quality throughout the model lifecycle.

 Evidently has a modular approach with 3 components: **Reports**, **Test Suites**, and **Monitoring Dashboard**.
-These interfaces cover alternative usage scenarios: from  visual analysis to automated pipeline testing and real-time monitoring.
+These interfaces cover alternative usage scenarios: from  visual analysis to automated pipeline testing and continous monitoring.

 Evidently has a simple, declarative API and a library of in-built metrics, tests, and visualizations.

 # 1. Tests suites: batch model checks

 Tests perform structured data and ML model quality checks.
-You typically compare two datasets: **reference** and **current**.
-You can set test parameters manually or let Evidently learn the expectations from the reference.
+You can set test parameters manually or let Evidently learn the expectations from the reference dataset.
 Tests verify a condition and return an explicit **pass** or **fail** result.

 You can create a **Test Suite** from 50+ tests or run one of the **Presets**.
 For example, to test Data Stability or Regression Performance.